adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > &ldquo;How the fuck am I meant to write Javascript in a Progressive Enhancement way?&rdquo;

-Before answering this question, I think it would be highly beneficial to take a moment and set the scene...
+Before answering this question, I think it would be highly beneficial to take a moment and set the scene&hellip;

 > Unobtrusive Javascript is not Progressive Enhancement!